jonasgulle/TimerApp/README.md

 # TimerApp
-A timer application for my son for his Youtube gaming sessions.
+A timer application for my sons Youtube gaming sessions.